orchest/orchest/orchest-cli/README.md

 - [ ] Deleting the CRD no longer seems to work due to the finalizers.
 - [ ] Cluster is never put into `Paused` after pausing
   - [ ] Unpausing (so doing `pause: false`) results in the cluster status being set to `Updating`
+- [ ] `orchest update` --> `orchest upgrade`.
+Then it is not strange if you see the cluster in the state `Updating`, which can just mean it is updating but not upgrading.
+- [ ] I think it would be nice to have a visualization indicating the different state transitions the operator makes.
+Sort of a state machine.

 ### Questions

 - How about the ingress addon?
 - Running Orchest with increased log-level and/or --cloud?
-Also how about --dev?
+Also how about --dev? --> `orchest patch`
 - Do we want to install the `orchest-controller` in a dedicated namespace.
 Otherwise it could become "impossible" to delete the `orchest` cluster (due to the finalizer on the CRD).